 Shopify is certainly one of the best platforms that have established itself as the leading provider of eCommerce.
 The platform allows you to register your store, design, and start your journey from scratch.
 Interestingly, it also allows you to delete or reset the Shopify store entirely as well.

-When you run a business, you understand that things might not always be the same!
+When you run an eCommerce business, you understand that things might not always be the same!
 There are chances of operations taking a different route and your business might not go as per your plans.

 Sales can hit a dip and plummet unexpectedly, or maybe, you just wanted to experiment with the nature of business, or chances are that you want to venture into a different eCommerce venture now.
 Anything is possible!